 Here’s some small adjustments I’ve made to ease the stress of getting through the airport when I’m traveling solo!

 Before You Head to the Airport:

-- Download any travel apps such as GateGuru so you can quickly and easily get flight updates on your phone
+- Download any travel apps such as GateGuru so you can easily get flight updates on your phone

 - Make lists of what to pack and keep it light so you’re not wheeling heavy luggage

 - If you’re flying through a new airport, pull up a map online to get a feel for where your airlines gates are located.

 - Know which side of the airport your airline is located and arrive at the arrivals for that side of the terminal